ExpressGateway/express-gateway/README.md

 [name, ...params]
 ```

-The name specifies a conditional function.
+The name specifies a condition function.
 This can be one of the following:

   - `always`: Always matches.
-If the conditional is missing, it will default to
+If the condition is missing, it will default to
     this.
   - `never`: Never matches.
   - `pathExact`: Matches if the request's path is an exact match for the